Create a

 2. Defined standards for differing levels of expertise to assess skills proficiency

-The following foundational element assesses “How well can they perform the skill, how quickly or efficiently, in how wide a range of various circumstances or applications?”.
+The following foundational element assesses “How well can they perform the skill, how quickly or efficiently, in how wide a range of various circumstances or applications?

 These can be clarified in a professional body of knowledge (BoK) articulated by a professional association (e.g., HR, project managers, psychologists, Bankers, realtors) or credentialing organization (medical boards, lawyers, professional engineers, architects, teachers, accountants, pilots, etc.).
 Those are comprehensive, documented, and widely accepted listings of knowledge, abilities, and competencies required for minimum success in a given profession.
-They create standards that all professionals seeking their credentials must attain, maintain throughout their career in that field, and live by to continue to hold the credential or licensing.
+They create standards that all professionals seeking their credentials must attain, maintain throughout their career in that field, and live by to continue holding the credential or license.

 3. Assessed for job-relatedness